-Author's Note: Thank you for your reviews, I'm grateful to have received posting of this story seems to have awakened interest in my others as well, for which, I am grateful.
-I hope you enjoy this post, where we meet Garen Muln, whom I've only encountered through fanfiction, so I apologise if he is out of character.
+Author's Note: We meet Garen Muln, whom I've only encountered through fanfiction, so I apologise if he is out of character.
 As for the Telosian Amber drink, I borrowed that from someone else, I hope they don't mind.
 In this you will also receive an explanation of the List, which I borrowed from Deception, the plotline of which, was an inspiration for some of the events in this story, as well as the title.
-Originally this was supposed be a short story, but my muse wouldn't have it.
-Enjoy.

 Part 3: As Their Hearts Were Matched & Mated.

 If profit had been the people's concern, Pais would have made an excellent resort, having good weather all orbit round, pleasant cold and warm seasons, an abundance of food and water, with good land for building stable structures.
 Long, luxurious coastlines, filled with sandy shores made for ideal beaches which, vacation villas could have bordered, earning handsomely for those who chose to rent them out to offworld tourists.
 But the good native people desired a more nobler profession to make use of their natural resources, hence the pacifist vocation which, Pais now served.

 The Jedi knew the planet well, most having visited the place at one time or another throughout their lives, from the earliest days of their padawanship to their trials, knighthood, master and beyond.
 Pais regularly served as a training ground for those initiates undergoing their promotion to Knight, where two conflicting races would convene in wait for a treaty to be negotiated.
 They admired the natives for their foresight and their never ending hospitality, catering for all beings, whatever their walks of life.